5 Best Ways to Prevent Sunburn and How to Avoid It

 Of course, it is.

-In fact, it’s actually really good for you.
+It’s actually good for you.

 The sun.